 Mock Trial Judge

 It is not necessary to be a litigator to act as a judge, provided you are comfortable scoring the performances of the students in their courtroom roles.
-In most cases judges will sit on a panel of three with at least one criminal lawyer or civil litigator on the panel.

 In some areas, we could also use help organizing the event: liaising with courthouse staff, obtaining sponsorship, general logistics, etc.